cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/rocky9-migration-2024.md

 Notes:

 - \*2 CPU reserved for system processes
-- Overall ~55,000 cores: ~triples capacity pf previous cluster
+- Overall ~53,000 cores: ~triples capacity pf previous cluster (exact no. varies for operational reasons)
 - New nodes will form a new cluster, managed separately to the "old" LOTUS
 - Submission to the new cluster is now via any `sci-vm-*` or `sci-ph-*` node
 - 70% of old LOTUS has now been decommissioned